-Hi, my floral friends, my name's Maria, I'm the head florist here at Amaranté London, and today I'll be showing you how to recreate our Pink Rebellion dried floral arrangement.
+Today, our florist will be showing you how to recreate our Pink Rebellion dried floral arrangement.
 It's essential to know how to tie these gorgeous eco flowers once you receive them at home.
 Rose gold and copper are both currently very trendy.
 These colours inspired the making of this unique and delicate dried flower arrangement.

 As always, your eco flowers, for every preserved flower bouquet, have been grown on Fairtrade farms and picked by the grower.
-When you purchase dried flowers from us, you know you're getting the most ethically sourced and sustainable products on the market.
-Not only our products are eco-friendly, but they are also unique and refined.
+So when you purchase dried flowers from us, you know you're getting the most ethically sourced and sustainable products on the market.
+Our products are eco-friendly, but they are also unique and refined.
 Your preserved flower bouquet is a bespoke piece of art.

-In this blog, based on my recent video, I show you how I created this look.
+Based on my recent video, I show you how I created this look in this blog.
 You will learn how to make dried flower arrangements once you receive your order.

 So when you open your box of dried flowers, you will find: